SB1 Transportation Infrastructure Projects

 The League of California City's has estimated that Santa Rosa will receive a total of $2,935,933 for FY 2018-2019.
 The City anticipates that SB1 will generate $3.9 million in additional road maintenance funds once fully implemented.
 Even with this new funding, we are still left with a shortfall of approximately $10 million annually.

-The City is responsible for maintaining 505 center-line miles of local streets and roads, with streets varying from two-lane (residential) streets to six-lane (arterial) streets.
-With an annual average maintenance budget of approximately $5.4 million dollars, Santa Rosa’s three-year average Pavement Condition Index (PCI) has steadily declined to 60, at the line between “good” and “fair” condition, with the Bay Area average PCI being 66 or “good”.
+The City of Santa Rosa has a $1.1 billion dollar / 509 mile street system, with streets varying from two-lane (residential) streets to six-lane (arterial) streets.
+With an average annual maintenance budget of approximately $5.4 million dollars, Santa Rosa’s roadway Pavement Condition Index (PCI) has steadily declined to 60, at the line between “good” and “fair” condition, with the Bay Area average PCI being 66 or “good”.
 Recent evaluation with our pavement management program has concluded that we should be spending at least $18 million per year just to maintain the existing pavement conditions at 60.

-- Sonoma Avenue from E Street to Bobe Lane.
-Pavement rehabilitation project (2019/20)*
+- Sonoma Avenue from E Street to Bobelaine Lane.
+Pavement rehabilitation project (construction start 2022/23)* - District 2

 - Calistoga Road from Montecito Avenue to Highway 12.
-Pavement rehabilitation project (2020/21)*
+Pavement rehabilitation project (construction start 2024/25)* - District 3

 - Colgan Avenue from Santa Rosa Avenue to Petaluma Hill Road.
-Reconstruction project (2021/22)*
+Reconstruction project (construction start 2025/26)* - District 1

 Statewide SB1 Funding Overview